 Speech therapy can help residents who have trouble swallowing so that they can resume eating a regular diet instead of pureed food and thickened fluids.
 Having difficulty communicating due to slurred or unintelligible speech is frustrating for residents, and they often give up.
 With the help of speech therapy, they can once again communicate effectively with staff, family, and friends.

 How Important is the Level of Skilled Nursing Care?

-Nursing home residents are prescribed medications, which only licensed nurses can administer.
-The process differs significantly from personal care or assisted living facility.
+Nursing home residents have prescribed medications, which only licensed nurses can administer.
+The process differs significantly from personal care or assisted living facilities.
 Every prescription medication, over-the-counter drug, or supplement must be approved and included in the resident’s medication record.
 Nurses cannot even administer Ibuprofen, Saline eye drops, or other common over-the-counter drugs without an order from a physician, so be sure the chart includes all medications, vitamins, or supplements taken at home.

 Observe nurses administering medications and supplements.
 They should be staying with the resident and making sure the resident swallows every pill, supplemental snack, or nutritional drink.
 Watch for nurses who leave medications with the resident or in a cup on a bedside table.
 Confused residents may not take medications easily.
 However, a nurse should never force residents to swallow anything against their will.

 Medication orders must be up-to-date and accurate.
 Regular evaluations are necessary to continue, adjust, or stop medications.
 It is especially important to determine how the staff treats pain.
 Opioid pain relievers require extra attention and documentation from nurses, and only after trying non-pharmacological interventions.
 Appropriate treatments, once implemented, continue until the pain is alleviated.